-Each participant is responsible for their own transportation to Uganda.
-For travel dates, visit https://www.familyhumanitarian.org/expeditions/uganda/
+Each participant is responsible for their own transportation to Tamale.
+From the US it is recommended to book your flight to Accra and then a separate domestic flight from Accra to Tamale.
+For travel dates, visit https://familyhumanitarian.org/expeditions/ghana/